edwinb/Idris2-boot/docs/ffi/readline.rst

                       Just str => pure (mkString str)

 So, we turn ``Nothing`` into ``nullString`` and ``Just str`` into ``mkString str``.
 Unfortunately, this doesn't quite work.
-Let's try it for the most basic completion function that returns one completion no matter what the input:
+To see what goes wrong, let's try it for the most basic completion function that returns one completion no matter what the input:

 .. code-block:: idris